 Besides the “Discovery of America,” Stradanus illustrated a number of other inventions and discoveries that were then transformed into engravings for Nova Reperta.
 In one, called “Color Olivi” (“Oil Paint”), he included the famous netherlandish artist Jan van Eyck in his workshop, preparing and using oil paint.
 Other plates credit Europeans with inventing printing, the compass, and gunpowder (despite their having all come from China originally).
 We can understand these engravings as participating in a broader message tying together European colonization, invention, and superiority.

-The inscriptions in the engraving of America also references these same ideas.
+The inscriptions in the engraving of America also reference these same ideas.
 The title is written as “America,” and more Latin text that says “Americen Americus retexit, et Semel vocauit inde semper excitam.”
 The first part translates as “Americus rediscovers America,” implying that Amerigo Vespucci has discovered America with fresh eyes after Christopher Columbus, who believed he had found Asia.

 The “new world”

 Vespucci had originally explored the Americas in two separate voyages, between 1499 and 1501, and Mundus Novus included the correspondence he supposedly wrote with Lorenzo Pietro di Medici, his patron.
 This correspondence might have been somewhat fictionalized.
 Nevertheless, it was in these letters that Vespucci first refers to the Americas as mundus novus, or “new world,” one that was not part of Asia as Christopher Columbus had claimed.
-This name, “new world,” has, unfortunately, stuck, privileging the European viewpoint over that of the millions of indigenous peoples who already lived on the American continents.
+This name, “new world,” has, unfortunately, stuck, privileging the European viewpoint over that of the millions of Indigenous peoples who already lived on the American continents.

 Inventing the “Indio” and “America”